Newsletter →

 The hacker claims that none of these emails were obtained through private leaks.
 This is all already public information, which should make you feel… little better.

 No?
-Okay, maybe just reset your password and enable two-factor authentication before a cybercriminal converts your Netflix account into their personal free for all.
+Okay, maybe just reset your password and enable two-factor authentication before a cybercriminal converts your Netflix account into their free-for-all.

 Compared to the RockYou2024 password leak, which contains 10 billion passwords but with countless variations with “password” or “12345678” showing up hundreds of times.